fiddleheadjs/fiddlehead-docs/src/contents/002.API/002.render/index.md

 # render

-_Render your app into a HTML element._
+_Render your app into an HTML element._

 ```jsx
 import {render} from 'fiddlehead';